Esri/solutions-symbology-data/README.md

 ### Using the Source Data

 * Download the repository
-* In ArcGIS Desktop,
-    * Use the Style Manager to add the desired style to ArcGIS Desktop.
-    * e.g. add style from solutions-symbology-data\data\incident-symbols.
+* In ArcGIS Desktop,use the Style Manager to add the desired style to ArcMap (add the style file from the solutions-symbology-data\data\incident-symbols.
-* You may also wish to update/copy the .style files from each source folder into your ArcGIS Desktop Style folder installation (if you wish to install these more permanently).
+* You may also wish to copy the .style files from each of the repository source folders into your ArcGIS Desktop Style folder (if you wish to install these more permanently).

 ### Modifying the Source Data

 * Build your own icons in the graphics editor of your choice.
 * Save each symbol as a SVG file (.svg).
 * Ensure that the Inkscape SVG editor/converter is installed
-* Modify as necessary the [converter .bat command file](./tools/SVGtoPNG.bat)
+* Modify the [converter .bat command file](./tools/SVGtoPNG.bat)to reflect your local paths
     * NOTE: you may need to change this .bat file to
     * Change the paths to Inkscape and the local data on your machine
-    * Change the desired export image width and height
+    * Change the export image width and height
         * `--export-width=64 --export-height=64`
-        * Or remove these options to use the source image size properties (currently 18X18 pixels)
+        * Or remove these options to use the source image size properties (currently 18x18 pixels)
-* Run the .bat file in the command prompt to convert your symbols from .svg to .png.
+* Run the .bat file in the command prompt to convert your symbols from .SVG to .PNG.
+* Create a new style in ArcMap using the Style Manager
-* Import each symbol into ArcMap the desired style as a picture marker graphic.
+* Import each .PNG into ArcMap the desired style as a picture marker symbol.
 * Save your new style file.
 * (Optional) Make a Pull-Request to include your new/modified files.